-Dr. Susan Bandoni Muench is Professor of Biology, and is an evolutionary biologist interested in host-parasite coevolution.
+Dr. Susan Bandoni Muench is Professor of Biology and is an evolutionary biologist interested in host-parasite coevolution.
 For more than 20 years, she has studied schistosomiasis, a neglected tropical disease prevalent in Africa and Latin America.
-She has been awarded the Spencer J. Roemer supported professorship for 2012 - 2015 to support her teaching and research in Ghana.
+She was awarded the Spencer J. Roemer supported professorship for 2012-2015 to support her teaching and research in Ghana.
 Dr. Muench heads a summer study abroad program in Ghana that introduces students to public health issues through cultural and ecological excursions.

 Ph.D., University of New Mexico, 1991

 B.S. in Biology, University of British Columbia, 1983

 An introductory course in the biological sciences covering cells, information coding and transfer, evolution, and diversity of unicellular organisms.
 This course will emphasize examples from both the plant and animal kingdoms using an integrated approach.
 Intended for science majors and other well-prepared students.